Coronavirus and Meetings

-On flights, passengers are required to wear their masks and gloves throughout their journey from
+On flights, passengers over the age of six are required to wear their masks throughout their journey from

 check-in until they disembark.
 A complimentary travel hygiene kit with gloves, a face mask, antibacterial wipes and hand sanitizer will be provided for them at check-in.

 Other protocols include the removal of magazines and

 other print material.
 Meals are now limited to bento-style

 boxes, to reduce contact between the crew and passengers.
 All Emirates planes now undergo enhanced cleaning and disinfection

 processes after each journey.
 Lavatories are frequently disinfected, and if a flight is longer than 90 minutes, an extra crew member dedicated to cleaning the lavatories will be added.

 The carrier has opened its Business Class Lounge on Concourse B at Dubai International Airport.
 The number of people allowed into the lounge has been reduced and all tables and seating have been spaced six feet apart.
 QR codes allow customers to order from a contactless menu.
 Sanitation has also been increased, with washrooms and recliner seats cleaned after each use.
 Other high-touch areas are disinfected frequently.